-&lt;sup>14 Systemic banking crises as defined in the ESCB Heads of Research Group's banking crises database.
+15 Systemic banking crises as defined in the ESCB Heads of Research Group's banking crises database.
 For further details on crisis periods in Portugal, see Bonfim and Monteiro (2013).

 Real house prices in Portugal did not increase considerably in periods prior to the two systemic banking crises shown in Chart 2, which confirms the view that, in Portugal, neither crisis was triggered by house price developments, despite the rapid credit growth observed.
 In mid-2013 house prices started to recover, interrupting the downward trajectory observed after the 2007/8 global financial crisis.
 Despite some evidence of price overvaluation in aggregate terms, this evolution of residential property prices was not accompanied by a marked recovery of the stock of credit for house purchase.
-This dynamic is justified by low interest rates and a high liquidity environment, which induces search-for-yield behaviour by economic agents, but also by investment from non-residents and the dynamism in tourism, particularly in local accommodation.
-Although the procyclical relationship between house prices and credit has not been observed in Portugal, there are a number of empirical studies that document the properties of house prices as a leading indicator of systemic banking crises in Europe.
+This dynamic is justified by search-for-yield behaviour by economic agents (especially in periods with low interest rates and high liquidity such as the COVID-19 pandemic),, investment from non-residents and the dynamism in tourism, particularly in local accommodation.
+Although the procyclical relationship between house prices and credit has not been observed in Portugal, there are several empirical studies that document the properties of house prices as a leading indicator of systemic banking crises in Europe.
+16